kedro-org/kedro/docs/source/data/data_catalog.md

   filepath: <directory>/{default_dataset}.csv

 ```
+Kedro will now treat all the datasets mentioned in your project's pipelines that do not appear as specific patterns or explicit entries in your catalog
+as `pandas.CSVDataSet`.

 ## Transcode datasets

 You might come across a situation where you would like to read the same file using two different dataset implementations.
 Use transcoding when you want to load and save the same file, via its specified `filepath`, using different `DataSet` implementations.